Cookie wreaths made with homemade Christmas cookies are a creative (and delicious!) way to decorate for the holidays!

 sturdy cookie recipes for making wreaths

-Cookie wreaths are generally made with sturdy cut-out cookies like gingerbread or sugar cookies.
-And while you’ll see some variations in the wreaths below, these cookie types are the most commonly used.
+Cookie wreaths are generally made with sturdy cut-out cookies like gingerbread, sugar cookies, or shortbread cookies.
+And while you’ll see some variations in the wreaths below, these cookie types are the most commonly used:

 Michael knocked it out of the park with this understated cookie wreath.
 I love the sparse greens (these are artificial) and the asymmetrical placement of the cookies.
 Anyone can pull off this beautiful project.
 For a delicate look like this you’ll want a simple wire wreath form like this or this.

 This wreath from Roses and Whiskers is just plain adorable and perfect for any baker’s home.
 You’ll need a collection of cookie cutters, some craft paper, scissors, and a glue gun ~ so cute!
 There are tons of cookie cutters to choose from, I think a collection of dog cookie cutters would be fun to use.

 stained glass gingerbread snowflake wreath